junxit/us-congress-bills-110/metadata.md

 - 2008-04-24 — Introduced in House
 - 2008-04-24 — Introduced in House
 - 2008-04-24 — Referred to the House Committee on Homeland Security.
+- 2008-04-28 — Referred to the Subcommittee on Transportation Security and Infrastructure Protection.
+- 2008-05-01 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-05-20 — Committee Consideration and Mark-up Session Held.
+- 2008-05-20 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2008-05-20 — Subcommittee on Transportation Security and Infrastructure Protection Discharged.
+- 2008-06-05 — Placed on the Union Calendar, Calendar No. 431.
+- 2008-06-05 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-687.
+- 2008-06-05 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-687.